1972–73 WHA season: All-star game

 The WHA held its first all-star game on January 6, 1973, in Quebec City.
 The attendance of 5,435 was lower than expected, perhaps because it was locally televised and Quebec City was hit by a major snow storm.
-The East defeated the West 6-2.
+The East defeated the West 6–2.
 Wayne Carleton of the Ottawa Nationals was named the game MVP.

 During the all-star break, the WHA Players' Association was officially formed, with Curt Leichner of Portland as general counsel and Bill Hicke of the Alberta Oilers as president.

 Playoff summary

 Compared to the thrilling race in the West Division, the playoffs were unexciting in that the team with the better record won every series and only one series went beyond 5 games.
 That was the West semifinal between Houston and Los Angeles.
-After getting blown out in game one in Houston by a score of 7-2, Los Angeles rallied to win game two 4-2 and even the series.
+After getting blown out in game one in Houston by a score of 7–2, Los Angeles rallied to win game two 4–2 and even the series.
 The Sharks then won a thrilling game three in L.A.
-3-2.
+3–2.
 Game 4 was the turning point of the series.
-The teams headed into overtime tied at 2; a Houston goal would even the series while a Los Angeles goal would give the Sharks a commanding 3-1 series lead.
-The Aeros scored in overtime to even the series, then won game 5 in Houston, 6-3.
-Game six in L.A. was another thriller, with Houston scoring in the final minutes to win the game 3-2 and win the series.
+The teams headed into overtime tied at 2; a Houston goal would even the series while a Los Angeles goal would give the Sharks a commanding 3–1 series lead.
+The Aeros scored in overtime to even the series, then won game 5 in Houston, 63.
+Game six in L.A. was another thriller, with Houston scoring in the final minutes to win the game 3–2 and win the series.

 Avco World Trophy playoffs

 Avco World Trophy finals

-New England Whalers defeated the Winnipeg Jets, 4 games to 1.
-The Whalers defeated the Jets 9 to 6 in the deciding game in Boston on May 6, 1973, with Larry Pleau scoring a hat trick.
+The New England Whalers defeated the Winnipeg Jets, 4 games to 1.
+The Whalers defeated the Jets 9–6 in the deciding game in Boston on May 6, 1973, with Larry Pleau scoring a hat trick.
 Upon their win, The Avco World Trophy had not yet been completed.
-As a result, the Whalers skated their victory lap with their divisional trophy.
+As a result, the Whalers skated their victory lap with their divisional trophy on display instead.